bedo1995/pdsnd_github/README.md

 21-12-2022.

 ### Project Title
-was a project for UD to pass the python chapter
+bikeshare project

 ### Description
-to analysis the data and make some meaning result for analysis
+to analysis the data and make some meaning result

 ### Files used
-Include the files used
+data files
+chicago
+new york
+washington

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Credits to any person tech me a thng.

 ### Student name
 Abdullah Mohammed AlGhamdi